orthecreedence/cl-async/future.md

 ### future (class)
 The future class represents a future value.
 For your application, it's mostly an opaque object which can be operated on using the functions/macros below.
-It currently has no public accessors, and mainly just holds callbacks, values, events, etc.
+It currently has no public accessors, and mainly just holds callbacks, errbacks, values, events, etc.

 The standard way to create a future is with [make-future](#make-future).